 Digital accessibility gives people with diverse abilities equal access and opportunity to web content.

 This is the first step in assessing the overall usability of your website for individuals with disabilities.
 The goal is to identify any items that do not comply with the WCAG standards and prioritize them by severity.
-This service includes a detailed report of findings as well as a meeting to discuss the report and answer questions about the results.

 Ongoing Accessibility Support

 Accessibility is not something you attain, but rather something you maintain.
-This service includes monthly accessibility scans, manual review of reported issues, and fixes for any compliance issues found.

 I provide in-person or virtual training sessions on accessibility best practices for content managers, designers, and developers.
 Each session will focus on key insights for maintaining accessibility across digital channels and will include time for Q&A.